TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Troubleshooting.rst

 Manually disable argon2i in the LocalConfiguration.php
 ------------------------------------------------------

-This might be nessesary, if access to install tool is not possible:
+This might be necessary, if access to install tool is not possible:
 This could happen when first installation was done on a system with argon2i and copied to a target system that doesn't support this encryption type.